tcmulder/aqua-svg-sprite/trunk/readme.txt

 == Description ==

-This plugin allows you to create an SVG sprite by uploading individual files to the WordPress media library.
+This plugin allows you to create SVG sprites out of images from your WordPress media library.

 = Why Use SVG Sprites? =

 SVG, or Scalable Vector Graphics, allow you to add resolution-independent images to your websites.
 These images are generally much sharper and smaller in file size compared to other formats like JPEG.

 However, each SVG image needs to be requested separately, which slows down your website.
 Adding SVG images to a sprite allows the browser to download multiple images with just one request, then show the individual pieces of the sprite separately.
-Depending on the number of images you're displaying, this can significantly speed up your website.
+By reducing requests, this speeds up your site.

 = Creating a Sprite =

-Aqua SVG Sprite adds a new SVG Sprite menu to the WordPress sidebar, which functions a lot like the default Posts or Pages menus; you can add, edit, and delete individual SVG images under All Items.
+Aqua SVG Sprite adds a new SVG Sprite menu to the WordPress sidebar, which functions a lot like the default Posts or Pages menus; you can add, edit, and trash individual SVG images under All Items.

 When you add or edit an item, You’re able to choose a few things: